 Prof. Dr. Gerben WesterhofProfessor at Psychology, Health and Technology (PGT)

 Professor Westerhof is specialised in the contribution of stories to factors such as identity.
 He was part of the group formed for Virtual Nature.

-Debby Gerritsen works at the Radboud UMC in the field of psychology.
+Debby Gerritsen is a professor of wellbeing in long-term care.
 She was involved in the cooperative efforts around the development of the Virtual Nature concept.

 Josca van Houwelingen-Snippe MSc.PhD candidate Communication Science

 Josca is responsible for many of the projects and studies done on Virtual Nature.
 She studied the effectiveness of Virtual Nature as a means of making people feel connected and as a method of reducing loneliness.